manasesjesus/builtio-microservice-monitoring/README.md

 #### 2. Check the /health endpoint

-The first action to configure is to verify if a microservice is up and running.
+The first action will verify if a microservice is up and running.
 On the workflow dashboard's right side, search for the  **Node.js Code** action.
+Drag the action to the dashboard and connect it to the trigger.

+Mouse-hovering an action displays the available options, i.e. settings, copy/delete action.
+Double click will open the settings of the action.

+Open the settings of the **Node.js Code** action and give it a label, e.g. *GET /microservice/health*.
 It is not required to know JavaScript, but basic knowledge would be useful.

-Drap the action to the dashboard and bind it to the

 #### Notify a Slack channel